telehash/dotPublic/README.md

 6. server sends multiple DNS TXT responses of encoded messages to the resolver with `{"a":"4w0fc","ip":"1.2.3.4",port:53}` with any closer hashname prefixes and each response hashname's endpoint CSID+KEY as the `BODY`
 7. (recurse until hashname is found)
 8. when the server responding to a query is the closest, it should send its full hashname in the answer and one for each of the CSIDs it supports
-9. to validate the hashname, send it a handshake message and expect one in return
+9. to validate the hashname, send it a handshake and expect one in return
-10. forward the original and subsequent DNS question/answers over unreliable channels of type "dns"
+10. forward the original and subsequent DNS question/answers over unreliable channels of type `dns`